Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Tree Representation

-A sequence of the tag identifiers of each tree node, including an opening and a closing version of each tag, to mark the beginning and ending point of each node.
-These tags are numbers in $[1,2t]$ and are aligned with $\mbox{\it Par\/}$ so that the tag of node $i$ is simply $\mbox{\it Tag\/}[i]$.
+This is the sequence of the tag identifiers of each tree node, including an opening and a closing version of each tag, to mark the beginning and ending point of each node.
+These tags are numbers in $[1,2t]$ and are aligned with $\mbox{\it Par\/}$ so that the tag of node $i$ is simply $\Tag[i]$.

-We will also need $rank$ and $select$ queries on $\mbox{\it Tag}$.
-Several sequence representations supporting these are known \cite{CNspire08.1}.
-Given that $\mbox{\it Tag\/}$ is not too critical in the overall space, but it is in time, we opt for a practical representation that favors speed over space.
-First, we store the tags in an array using $\log(2t)$ bits per field, which gives constant time access to $\mbox{\it Tag\/}[i]$.
+We also need $\text{\it rank\/}$ and $\text{\it select\/}$ queries on $\Tag$.
+They allow to realize special operations such as ``TaggedDesc'' which ``jumps'' to the first descendant of the given node, such that the descendant has a given label (see Section~\ref{sect:TagOps}).
+Several sequence representations supporting access and these operations are known \cite{GGV03,GMR06,CNspire08.1}.
+Given that $\Tag$ is not too critical in the overall space, but it is in time, we opt for a practical representation that favors speed over space.
+First, we store the tags in an array using $\lceil \log 2t \rceil$ bits per field, which gives constant time access to $\text{\it Tag}[i]$.
 The rank and select queries over the sequence of tags are answered by a second structure.
-Consider the binary matrix $M[1..2t][1..n]$ such that entry $(i,j)$ is $1$ if and only if $\mbox{\it Tag\/}[j]=i$.
+Consider the binary matrix $R[1..2t][1..2n]$ such that $R[i,j]=1$ if $\Tag[j]=i$.
 We represent each row of the matrix using Okanohara and Sadakane's structure {\tt sarray} \cite{os07}.
-Its space requirement for each row $i$ is $k_i\log\frac{2n}{k_i} +k_i(2+o(1))$ bits, where $k_i$ is the number of times symbol $i$ appears in $Tag$.
-The total space of both structures adds up to $2n \log(2t)+2nH_0(\mbox{\it Tag\/})+n(2+o(1)) \le 4n\log t + O(n)$ bits.
-They support access and select in $O(1)$ time, and rank in $O(\log n)$ time.
+Its space requirement for each row $i$ is $n_i\log\frac{2n}{n_i} +n_i(2+o(1))$ bits, where $n_i$ is the number of times symbol $i$ appears in $\text{\it Tag}$.
+The total space of both structures adds up to $2n \log(2t)+2nH_0(\Tag)+n(2+o(1)) \le 4n\log t + 2n+o(n)$ bits.
+They support access and {\em select} in $O(1)$ time, and {\em rank} in $O(\log n)$ time.\footnote{They report higher complexities, but these are easily improved by using a representation for dense arrays that supports {\em select} in constant time.}